dburns7/UCDPhysicsPhDThesisTemplate/README.md

 which makes use of `pdflatex`.

 # Organization of the latex files
-* files inside the `Front` folder controls what goes on the cover of your thesis
+* files inside the `Front` folder control what goes on the cover of your thesis
 * `ucdthesis.tex` - holds the main skeleton of the thesis.
 * Other written components of the thesis files are in different folders.
 * `style.tex` - formats the thesis latex and include differnet package dependencies